jiazhang-ml/jiazhang-ml.github.io/index.md

 <img class="profile-picture" src="jiazhang.jpg">

-I am currently a Lecturer in the [College of Information Science and Technology](https://xxxy.jnu.edu.cn/main.htm) of [Jinan University](https://www.jnu.edu.cn/).
-I received my Ph.D. degree in the [School of Informatics](https://informatics.xmu.edu.cn/) of [Xiamen University](https://www.xmu.edu.cn/), in 2020, supervised by Prof. Shaozi Li.
-I was a visiting student at the Department of Computer Science of City University of Hong Kong, in 2019, supervised by Prof. Kay Chen Tan.
+**Brief Bio:** I am currently a Lecturer in the [College of Information Science and Technology](https://xxxy.jnu.edu.cn/main.htm) of [Jinan University](https://www.jnu.edu.cn/).
+I got my PhD degree from [School of Informatics](https://informatics.xmu.edu.cn/) at [Xiamen University](https://www.xmu.edu.cn/) in 2020 under the supervision of Prof. Shaozi Li.
+I was a visiting student at the Department of Computer Science of City University of Hong Kong in 2019 under the supervision of Prof. Kay Chen Tan.
 I am an IEEE member (MIEEE'2023), and the member of the [IEEE Computational Intelligence Society](https://cis.ieee.org/) (2025 - data).

 Research Interests: My research interests include *machine learning* and *data mining*.
 In particular, I am interested in multi-label learning, weak label learning, feature selection, and information fusion.
 I am also interested in various machine learning applications, such as human-computer interaction and TCM health management.